Palliative care

 Primary Health Tasmania is using the funding to:

-• work with Palliative Care Tasmania to provide education around palliative care services, Advance Care Planning, grief and loss, self-care for carers and practitioners, and symptom management strategies
+• work with Palliative Care Tasmania to provide education around palliative care services, advance care planning, grief and loss, self-care for carers and practitioners, and symptom management strategies

 • produce helpful resources for clinicians, people with life-limiting illnesses and those who support them